Guarding Tess: Plot

-After returning from a hospital checkup, Tess watches old television footage of her husband's funeral, concentrating on a momentary glimpse of Doug among the mourners, overcome with grief.
+After returning from a hospital checkup, Tess is excited to learn that her son Barry is coming for a visit.
+Later, she is disappointed, as her son has come only to ask her to help promote his real estate business ventures.
+She refuses because in her mind, it would hurt her and her husband's legacy if the venture is questionable.
+Tess watches old television footage of her husband's funeral, concentrating on a glimpse of Doug among the mourners, overcome with grief.
 She makes an effort to get on his good side, sharing a drink and a late-night conversation.
 She explains that she is not close to her children, in part due to the awkward upbringing they had as a political family.
 Morale for the agents improves when Tess tells them that the President will be visiting her late husband's presidential library, but his subsequent cancellation lowers her spirits.

-During a day out, Tess and Earl take off again without Doug on another apparent joy ride.
-When they don't return that night, Doug and his security detail realize Tess was likely kidnapped and contact the FBI.
-The FBI's investigation reveals Tess' recent dizzy spells were caused by an inoperable brain tumor (which she had indirectly told Doug about) and eventually, the car is found with an unconscious Earl but no Tess.
-Earl is found with small crescent-shaped burns on the back of his neck which Doug soon suspects was caused by Tess, fighting back with the car's cigarette lighter.
+During a day out, Tess and Earl take off again, without Doug, on another apparent joy ride.
+When they don't return that night, Doug and his security detail realize that it was likely that Tess was kidnapped, and they contact the FBI.
+The investigation reveals that Tess's recent dizzy spells were caused by an inoperable brain tumor (about which she had indirectly told Doug) and the car is found with an unconscious Earl but no Tess.
+Earl has small crescent-shaped burns on the back of his neck, which Doug suspects were caused by Tess fighting back with the car's cigarette lighter.

-In Earl's hospital room, Doug and FBI agent Schaeffer question the chauffeur.
-He gets nervous and defensive when he sees Doug holding the lighter and attempts to frame him for the kidnapping.
-Furious, Doug threatens to shoot off the chauffeur's toes, one by one, until he confesses to them where Tess is being held, even going so far as to shoot one toe.
+Doug and FBI agent Schaeffer question Eric, who gets nervous and defensive when he sees Doug holding the lighter and attempts to frame him for the kidnapping.
+Furious, Doug threatens to shoot off Eric’s toes until he confesses where Tess is being held, going so far as to shoot one toe.
 Earl admits that Tess is being held captive by his sister and her husband.

 The FBI and Secret Service raid the kidnappers' home and arrest them.
-When they find Tess buried, but alive, beneath the floor of the farm's barn, Doug and his agents volunteer to do the digging.
-Tess then insists that her Secret Service detail accompany her to the hospital.
+When they find Tess buried alive beneath the floor of the farm's barn, Doug and his agents insist on doing the digging.
+Tess then insists that her Secret Service detail accompany her to the hospital and other officials must remove themselves from the rescue helicopter.

 Upon being released from the hospital, Tess refuses to obey the hospital rule that patients must be discharged in a wheelchair.
 Doug tells her, using her first name for the first time, "Tess, get in the God damn chair."
-After a brief pause, Tess complies, pats Doug's hand and says, "Very good, Douglas.
+After a pause, Tess complies, pats Doug's hand and says, "Very good, Douglas.
 You're going to be all right."